Award caps $30,000 in employee-led charitable contributions in 2020

 Awardee 215 People’s Alliance is a multi-racial collaborative dedicated to fighting for equity and justice in Philadelphia – at the ballot box, and in the streets.
 The Alliance includes parents and neighbors, teachers and students, union members and block captains, cab drivers and cashiers working to unite a broad sector of Philadelphians to make meaningful change.
 The Alliance also runs the People’s Kitchen, which serves the community through its healthy food access, employment survival, and civic engagement initiatives.

 TURN works to advance and defend the rights and interests of tenants and homeless people.
 TURN has been advocating for tenants and working to reduce unnecessary and unjust evictions for two decades.
 TURN attorneys conduct eviction defense in court, but the organization also promotes housing stability in other ways, including assistance with repairs in rental units and affirmative housing discrimination claims.

-The Community Champion Award is small grants program that recognizes nonprofit organizations that are aligned with Reinvestment Fund’s own mission.
+The Community Champion Award is a small grants program that recognizes nonprofit organizations that are aligned with Reinvestment Fund’s own mission.
 Awardees are selected by an appointed staff committee that makes its selection from a pool of organizations nominated by staff.
 The selection is approved by Reinvestment Fund’s Community Advisory Board.
 Reinvestment Fund also administers a matching program for employee donations designed to increase the impact of charitable contributions.
 In 2020, Reinvestment Fund matched employee contributions in support of 20 organizations.

 About Reinvestment Fund